eProsima/Fast-DDS-docs/docs/fastdds/security/pkcs11_support/pkcs11_support.rst

 Support for PKCS#11 URIs is provided by the `libp11 <https://github.com/OpenSC/libp11>`_ library.
 This library provides a PKCS#11 engine for OpenSSL that acts as a proxy between OpenSSL and the HSM driver provided by the manufacturer.
-To make OpenSSL aware of the new engine, the OpenSSL configuration file must be updated.
+To make OpenSSL aware of the new engine, the OpenSSL configuration file might need to be updated.
 This file is usually located at */etc/ssl/openssl.cnf* in UNIX systems, and at *c:/{path to OpenSSL}/bin/openssl.cfg* on Windows systems.
+In Ubuntu systems, if `libp11` has been installed from binaries (using `apt`), this configuration is not required.

 Add the following line to the top of the configuration file, before any section is defined: